jzhang369/deep-learning/LLM_0_Introduction.md

 A seq2seq model that exploits the attention mechanism.

-## Two Different Models
+## Transformer-Based LLM Models

-+ BERT: Representation Embedding Model
-+ GPT: Generative AI model
++ Encoder-Only: BERT, CodeBERT
++ Decoder-Only: GPT3 and StarCoder
++ Encoder-Decoder: BART, CodeT5

+The encoder-only models are considered as **representation embedding models**.

+The decoder-only models are considered as **generative AI models**.

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20230321032520/bart1drawio-(2).png)